-This post deals with graphic descriptions of violence and will not be suitable for all readers.
+This post deals with graphic descriptions of domestic violence and may be triggering for some readers.

-Watts, 34, is currently serving three consecutive life sentences for the murder of his 34-year-old pregnant wife Shanann, and their daughters Bella, four, and Celeste, three, in Colorado last August.
+Chris Watts is currently serving three consecutive life sentences for the murder of his 34-year-old pregnant wife Shanann, and their daughters Bella, four, and Celeste, three, in Colorado in August 2018.

 His wife and his unborn son had been buried in a shallow grave, and his daughters submerged in crude oil vats.